 How?
 Step 1 is always to make absolutely sure you have playtime with kitty at least once a day.
 If your fella is a lazy kitty cat like my fella is, I’m sorry about that and I know how hard it can be, but that doesn’t mean you get out of playtime with your cat.
 Try these techniques to encourage your cat to play with you, and make an effort for at least 10-15 minutes a day to play with your cat.
 If he’s not biting, he might need different toys or might just prefer to play at a different time of day (like at night).
 Or, again, he might just be lazy like mine, in which case, keep trying!
 Playtime will happen some of the time even if it doesn’t happen every single time.

 Step 2 to curing cat boredom is implementing as many “cat boredom cures” as you possibly can.
-I’ve outlined the ones I could think of here, so I won’t rehash what I said in this article, but a couple ideas include easy-to-implement tips like a bird feeder outside your window (if it’s possible), getting a small, closed off fish tank so your cat can watch a fish or two, and even something as simple as creating more nooks and crannies in your home so your cat has many places he loves to sleep in.
+I’ve outlined the ones I could think of here, so I won’t rehash what I said in this article, but a couple ideas include easy-to-implement tips like a suction bird feeder outside your window and keeping it well stocked with bird food, getting a closed off fish tank with a beta fish to swim around in, and even something as simple as creating more nooks and crannies in your home so your cat has many places he loves to sleep in.

 Which leads straight into Step 3: use these recommendations to keep indoor cats happy in small apartments.
 They’re, again, not complicated and mostly have to do with making the most out of the small space you have.
 It’s harder to live with an indoor cat in a small apartment than it is to live in a bigger one, but it’s still completely possible for everyone in the household to be extremely content!